raziyahya/AI-for-detecting-Deepfakes-and-Misinformation-in-News/README.md

 ---

 ## Conclusion
 This project demonstrated the feasibility of AI models in detecting deepfakes across multiple media formats, providing a robust tool for combating misinformation in news media.
-All results and findings are available in their respective folders for review.

 ---